Christina Marmet, Founder/Editor-in-chief

-One article leading to the other, she became the French correspondent for the FINA Aquatics World Magazine, where she interviews and writes about France’s elite athletes and coaches (Philippe Lucas, Marc-Antoine Olivier, Eve Planeix, Matthieu Rosset, Axel Reymond, Yannick Agnel, Charlotte and Laura Tremble, Frederic Vergnoux, Virginie Dedieu) in all aquatic sports.
+One article leading to the other, she is now the French correspondent for the FINA Aquatics World Magazine, where she interviews and writes about France’s elite athletes and coaches (Yannick Agnel, Virginie Dedieu, Philippe Lucas, Marc-Antoine Olivier, Eve Planeix, Matthieu Rosset, Axel Reymond, Charlotte and Laura Tremble, Frederic Vergnoux) in all aquatic sports.
 She has also been part of LEN’s social media team during the 2018 European Championships and the 2019 European Cup.
 Finally, she is a contributor to the gymnastics’ website College Gym News.

 Vlada Sorokina, Correspondent